pnpninja/ParallelComputing/README.md

  * S Gopinath
  * Shashi Roshan

-Status - Dartboard Method Method for Calculation of Pi has been completed
+Topics chosen are

+ * Mathematics
+    * Estimation of Pi by
+      * Dartboard Method
+      * Quadrant Integration Method
+    * Integration on High Power Functions

+ * Finance
+    * Simulation of Brownian Movement of a Stock Price